 It also debunked the idea that Hadoop clusters run slowly in virtual environments compared to the bare-metal equivalents.
 This is something that we have known to be the case and that this report categorically found that this was true only backs up our long held beliefs.

-“Throughout the study, we learned that the 1/0 virtualisation overhead that comes with the cloud environment is a worthy investment to enable optimisation opportunities relevant only the cloud.”
+“Throughout the study, we learned that the 1/0 virtualization overhead that comes with the cloud environment is a worthy investment to enable optimization opportunities relevant only the cloud.”

-One of the issues that Accenture pointed out when tuning in the cloud was that it was often more difficult and required a deep knowledge of Hadoop to customise.
+One of the issues that Accenture pointed out when tuning in the cloud was that it was often more difficult and required a deep knowledge of Hadoop to customize.
 They worked through this with an automated tuning system on the Amazon EMR service.
-For this they used Starfish, which helped to optimise Hadoop for the tasks.
+For this they used Starfish, which helped to optimize Hadoop for the tasks.

 Given that this conducted on Amazon EMR, it is important to state that Qubole’s service benefits from a highly optimized and tuned deployment of Hadoop that provides faster and more efficient job scheduling as well as auto-scaling benefits.